What Are Credit Bureaus?

 The credit card system in America is a jungle of sorts.
 There are several different bureaus that keep track and disburse information about consumers, but three have major national significance: Equifax, Experian, and Trans Union.
-These firms dominate the market for collecting data on potential customers as well as analyzing it to determine what kind or loan they might need based off their history with finance companies like banks which can include any number personal details such has wages paid monthly etc…
+These firms dominate the market for collecting data on potential customers as well as analyzing it to determine what kind of loan they might need based on their history with finance companies like banks which can include any number of personal details such as wages paid monthly etc...

 Equifax is a company with offices in Atlanta and around the world.
 It has approximately 11,000 employees who work for them anywhere from Argentina to Uruguay!
 The business prides itself on being an industry leader as it claims most countries where its present are dominated by one particular nation: The United States South or Midwest specifically depending upon what region you look at they may be market leaders but also have partnerships established which would account some of these successes such as India’s Mahindra &Mahtoo Group owning 15% share worth $200 million dollars.

 The company with the mission to provide accurate information services worldwide has grown into a global powerhouse.
 They have operations throughout Europe, Asia, and Latin America while maintaining headquarters in Ireland as well as England where they are based out of Nottingham for some time now too!

 TransUnion is a global information and insights company that makes trust possible.
 The Chicago-based organization has regional offices in Hong Kong, India Canada South Africa Colombia UK Brazil employing over 8 thousand people worldwide!

 Why are Credit Scores Different from each other?